jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `logging` `syslog-handler` use '*' for `<syslog-handler name>`.

 ## syntax of the operation to get the `logging` `syslog-handler` `app-name`
-the app name used when formatting the message in `rfc5424` format. by default the app name is java. get the `logging` `syslog-handler` `app-name` attribute.
+the app name used when formatting the message in `rfc5424` format. by default the app name is "java". get the `logging` `syslog-handler` `app-name` attribute.
 `/subsystem=logging/syslog-handler=<syslog-handler name>:read-attribute(name=app-name)`